parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 Noise that contains a preponderance of frequencies lower in the audible "spectrum" is referred to as "pink" or "red," again by analogy to light colors.
-Depending on the highest frequency that is included, the lower the cut-off frequency, the "redder" the noise:
+White light that is passed through a filter than only allows lower frequencies to pass through becomes pink or red depending on the filter's cut-off frequency.
+By analogy, "white" noise that is passed through a low-pass filter will sound "redder":

 **Red Noise** <audio controls><source src="./mp3/red_noise.mp3"/></audio>

-Here is what the preceding two wave forms look like an audio editing program:
+Here is what the preceding two wave forms look like in an audio editing program:

 ![](./images/noise.png)